NagihanDerman/Netflix-Clone/README.md

 ## Netflix- Clone

-HTML CSS kullanilarak tasarlandi.
+Designed using HTML and CSS.

-Video linki kullanildi.
+Video link was used.

 ## GIF